-As a writer, Albright is best known for her memoir “Madam Secretary,” which was published in 2003.
+As a writer, Albright is best known for her memoir “Madam Secretary,” published in 2003.
 For example, among her other writings, she wrote “Read My Pins,” “Read My Pins & Other Stories,” “Prague Winter: A Personal Story of Remembrance & War,” and “Fascism: A Warning.”

 Intangible assets and financial investments

 Jacob Rothschild, the 4th Baron Rothschild, and George Soros invested $350 million in a joint venture with Madeleine Albright.
 According to public records, Madeleine Albright owned ten residences, a dozen automobiles, and five luxury ships.
 Madeleine Albright has a $29 million cash reserve in her assets portfolio.